 Zak’s discovery didn’t surprise Burnett, the managing trustee for the Showcase of Fundraising Innovation and Inspiration.
 Shortly before Zak’s findings were announced, Burnett released what he considers his most important book, Storytelling Can Change the World, a handbook for building lifetime relationships with donors through the power of compelling narrative.
 Science, it seems, has finally caught up with Burnett, who’s been trying to convince nonprofits about the power of stories for years.

-“The book is the core of my philosophy of what’s wrong with fundraising,” says Burnett, an active participant in the ongoing civic debate in the UK over fundraising practices that have led to controversial regulatory changes.
+“The book is the core of my philosophy of what’s wrong with fundraising,” says Burnett, an active participant in the ongoing cheap xanax no membership civic debate in the UK over fundraising practices that have led to controversial regulatory changes.
 “We have to move from persistent asking to consistent inspiration.
 And storytelling is brilliant at doing that.”

 Changing the World, One Story at a Time